kaushikacharya/weights_and_biases/101/README.md

 ### Exploring W&B workspace

 - Instructor demonstrates
-  - How to run a training script integrated with Weights & Biases - Navigate the W&B workspace to view real-time metrics, interact with plots, and access system metrics.
+  - How to run a training script integrated with Weights & Biases.
+  - Navigate the W&B workspace to view real-time metrics, interact with plots, and access system metrics.
   - Highlights W&B's ability to capture information that helps with reproducibility.

 ### Comparing & analyzing experiments